 When you visit Greater Michigan Oral Surgeons & Dental Implant Center in Owosso, MI, your surgeon will thoroughly examine your mouth and X-rays to determine the position and development stage of your wisdom teeth.
 If your surgeon determines that your wisdom teeth pose a risk to your overall oral health, an individual treatment plan will be developed for wisdom teeth removal.

-Easy Virtual Consultations
+Easy, Virtual Consultations

 Greater Michigan Oral Surgeons & Dental Implant Center is pleased to offer after-hours online video consultations for patients seeking wisdom teeth removal.

-While we make every effort to ensure we exceed our patients’ expectations, eligibility of an online video consultation is at the discretion of the practice to ensure patient safety and optimal outcomes.
-In general, patients seeking an online consultation should:
+While we make every effort to ensure we exceed our patients’ expectations, eligibility is at the discretion of the practice to ensure patient safety and optimal outcomes.
+In general, patients seeking an online video consultation should

 - Be between the ages of 14 and 30 years of age